thewooniverse/telegram_bots/learning_bot/specs.md

 #### /display_saved
 - Command to "display" all lessons learnt so far and provide options for all of the -- /display_saved
--- returns an organized list of
+-- returns a list of all the saved messages and filenames

 #### /read
 - Command to "read" a saved message
--- /
+-- /read

 #### /delete
 - Command to "delete" a saved message in the directories